robiscuits/PCA/README.md

 # PCA
-PCA algorithm performing eigendecomposition on a dataset of provided images.
+Principal Component Analysis algorithm performing eigendecomposition on a dataset of provided images.